Naturist Beaches in Fuerteventura | Naturist Hotels and Villas

 La Pared

 This is a small place on the southwest coast of Fuerteventura.
-It has a lovely long beach which is quite popular with surfers and kite boarders.
-Plenty of naturists can be found towards the southern end of the beach.
+It has a lovely long beach that is popular with surfers and kiteboarders.
+Towards the southern end of the beach, plenty of naturists can be found.

 Resorts to avoid if you are a naturist